cocodamol/bq-dataset-clone/README.md

 - Authentication

   https://cloud.google.com/docs/authentication/getting-started
   (In the sample code I set environment variable for the storage transfer service account creds, and then explicitly specified BigQuery service account creds path - it's probably uncessary to do it twice.
-You can use just one service account if you want, just need to grant the right access level for both BigQuery and Cloud Storage in your gcloud console - IAM. you can do it in the web interface)
+You can use just one service account if you want, just need to grant the right role (admin will do) for both BigQuery and Cloud Storage in your gcloud console - IAM. you can do it in the web interface)

-- Make sure this service account has access to both projects.
+- Make sure this service account has permission to both projects.
-  To grant cross project access you just need to add this initial service account email to both projects: https://stackoverflow.com/questions/35479025/cross-project-management-using-service-account
+  To grant cross project permission you just need to add this initial service account email to both projects: https://stackoverflow.com/questions/35479025/cross-project-management-using-service-account

 - Update all the TODOs in the script